Angel Heart: Reception

-Initial reactions among film critics were mixed; The Hollywood Reporter indicated that reviewers generally praised Rourke's performance, as well as the score, cinematography, and production design, while criticism was aimed at Parker's screenwriting for being convoluted and exposition-heavy.
+The Hollywood Reporter indicated that reviewers generally praised Rourke's performance, as well as the score, cinematography and production design, while criticism was aimed at Parker's screenwriting for being convoluted and exposition-heavy.

 Vincent Canby of The New York Times praised the cinematography and production design, but criticized Rourke's performance as being "suitably intense, but to such little effect".

 Rita Kempley of The Washington Post wrote that Angel Heart "is over-stylized, and we're over-stimulated when the soundtrack goes berserk, from a few thumpity-thumps to a visceral, ventricles a-pumping score".

 Pauline Kael of The New Yorker criticized Parker's direction: "There's no way to separate the occult from the incomprehensible...
 Parker simply doesn't have the gift of making evil seductive, and he edits like a flasher."
-Kael also criticized De Niro's cameo appearance, writing, "It’s the sort of guest appearance that lazy big actors delight in—they can show up the local talent."
+Kael also criticized De Niro's cameo appearance, writing, "It's the sort of guest appearance that lazy big actors delight in—they can show up the local talent."

 On the syndicated television program Siskel & Ebert & the Movies, Gene Siskel gave Angel Heart a "thumbs down", while his colleague Roger Ebert praised the film and gave it a "thumbs up".
-In his review for the Chicago Tribune, Siskel wrote that "Parker seems more concerned with style and with hiding the film`s big mystery than with pacing."
-Siskel also criticized the film's controversial sex scene for not being "as shocking as the rating board would have you believe."
+In his review for the Chicago Tribune, Siskel wrote that "Parker seems more concerned with style and with hiding the film's big mystery than with pacing".
+Siskel also criticized the film's controversial sex scene for not being "as shocking as the rating board would have you believe".
+Ebert, writing for the Chicago Sun-Times, gave the film three-and-a-half stars out of four, writing that "Angel Heart is a thriller and a horror movie, but most of all it's an exuberant exercise in style, in which Parker and his actors have fun taking it to the limit".

-Ebert, writing for the Chicago Sun-Times, gave the film three and a half stars out of four, writing that "Angel Heart is a thriller and a horror movie, but most of all it's an exuberant exercise in style, in which Parker and his actors have fun taking it to the limit".
-Ian Nathan of Empire called the film "A diabolical treat with Rourke and De Niro in top form."
+Ian Nathan of Empire magazine called the film "a diabolical treat with Rourke and De Niro in top form".

 Almar Haflidason of the BBC wrote, "The movie maintains intrigue at every turn and Rourke is spellbinding.
 Robert De Niro, Charlotte Rampling, and the assembled cast are all excellent.
 But this is Mickey Rourke's movie, and he puts in a mesmerising performance."

 Richard Luck, writing for Film4, concluded in his review, "The book's so good it deserves a better movie, but Rourke's performance is such that Angel Heart stands out from the necromancy movie crowd."